 Up to thirty-three percent of the proposed project budget may be allotted to practical costs such as transportation and packing, specialist equipment or the digitisation of resources.

-The award will be paid directly to the organisation as a lump sum only.
+The award will be paid directly to the organisation in one payment.

 The organisation should give details of any financial support already in place or funding expected, or being sought, from other sources.